Manual

 Lambda List: (fill array value)

-Fill each location in array
+Fill each location in array with value.

 aref*